microsoft/pxt-arcade/docs/examples/paint-brush.md

 # Paint Brush

-Creates a unique 'work of art' by drawing random brush strokes across the screen.
+Creates a unique 'work of art' by painting random brush strokes across the screen.

 Press ``||controller:A||`` to switch the size of the brush from small to big.